callan321/FutureFinance/README.md

 # Project Setup Guide

 ## Requirements
-- Visual Studio Code (or another editor)
+- Visual Studio Code (Not required but reccomended)
 - Python
-- pip (should come with Python)
+- pip

 ## Clone the Repository
 Clone this repository by downloading it directly or using VS Code: